. . . your guide to visiting the holy places

-If Christians visiting the Holy Land look past the stones of holy sites and shrines they can encounter the remnants of the original communities who have worshipped at these holy places since Christianity began.
+If visitors to the Holy Land look past the quarried stones of holy sites and shrines they can encounter members of Christian communities who have worshipped at these holy places since Christianity began.

-Descendants of these same people still live in the villages of Israel, the Palestinian Territories and Jordan.
-Their ancestors heard Jesus preach, saw him heal the sick, and perhaps were among the 5000 miraculously fed on loaves and fishes.
+Descendants of the early Christians still live in the villages and cities of Israel, Palestine and Jordan.
+Among their ancestors were those who heard Jesus preach, saw him heal the sick, and perhaps were among the 5000 miraculously fed on loaves and fishes.
 Bible history happened in their back yard.

-These Christians are in Jerusalem, in Bethlehem, in Galilee and in Gaza.
+These Christians are in Jerusalem, in Bethlehem, in Galilee and in Jordan.
 They tend olive trees, trade in the souks, teach in colleges, subsist in refugee camps.

 Visits are welcome